-This associate is accounted for using the equity method in these consolidated financial statements and the net assets of ARZAQ are in deficit position, consequently investment in associate is carried at Nil value.
+This associate is accounted for using the equity method in these consolidated financial statements and the net assets of ARZAQ are in deficit position, consequently investment in associate is carried at Nil value..

-The consolidated financial statements incorporate the financial information of the Bank and its subsidiaries International Financial Brokerage LLC (the subsidiary - IFB), Takamul Real Estate Company (the subsidiary - TRE) and other entities mentioned in Table 1 below, collectively referred to as the "Group" as of 31st December 2023.
+The consolidated financial statements incorporate the financial information of the Bank and its subsidiaries International Financial Brokerage LLC (the subsidiary - IFB), Takamul Real Estate Company (the subsidiary - TRE) and other entities mentioned in Table 1 above, collectively referred to as the "Group" as of 31st December 2024.

-For the purpose of Pillar III capital adequacy reporting, only the financial subsidiaries are consolidated i.e. International Financial Brokerage LLC is consolidated for Capital Adequacy Reporting.
+For the purpose of Pillar III capital adequacy reporting, only the financial subsidiaries are consolidated for Capital Adequacy Reporting.
 Commercial subsidiaries are excluded from consolidated regulatory reporting and therefore Takamul Real Estate LLC and other Commercial entities are deconsolidated for Regulatory capital reporting.